You are viewing Australian and NZ students' course information. Change to view international students' course information.

 Many graduates find employment in the public sector in local, state and federal government health departments (e.g. Queensland Health) and local community agencies in such areas as community health, and primary health care.
 Organisations like Family Planning (Qld) the National Heart Foundation, Diabetes Australia, and The Cancer Council provide employment opportunities.

-Health promotion and public health positions are also available in a variety of professional workplaces, like the police force, local councils and in private industry (e.g. medical insurance companies, corporate health companies, and health promotion consultants).
+Health promotion and public health positions are also available in a variety of professional workplaces including the police force, local councils and in private industry (e.g. medical insurance companies, corporate health companies, and health promotion consultants).

-For those interested in social welfare, graduates have worked for organisations such as government departments and international health aid organisations such as World Health Organisation and the Australian Agency for International Development and Community Aid Abroad.
-Universities, peak bodies, professional associations and international agencies (e.g. World Vision, Greenpeace, United Nations) also require the skills of health promotion graduates.
+For those interested in social welfare, graduates have been employed in government departments and international health aid organisations such as World Health Organisation and the Australian Agency for International Development and Community Aid Abroad.
+Universities, peak bodies, professional associations and international agencies (e.g. World Vision, Greenpeace, United Nations) also require the skills of public health specialists.

 Graduates of the masters program who have successfully completed a 48 credit point dissertation may apply for entry to the Master of Applied Science (Research) or the Doctor of Philosophy.